4 Solutions | How to Expand/Extend RAID 5 Array in 2022 - Qiling

 Step 11.
 You'll be prompted that the operation has been performed successfully, click "OK" to confirm.

-After this, you can reboot the Server machine, and you can enter Disk Management to see if your RAID 5 Array partition is now extended.
+After the disk copy operation, you can reboot the Server machine and then enter Disk Management to see if the RAID 5 Array partition has been extended.

 Step 12.
 Now, open Qiling Backup, click "Recovery" and select to restore files from the backup image to your new RAID disks.